Eye and orbit ultrasound

 A B-scan may show:

 To avoid scratching the cornea, do not rub the numbed eye until the anesthetic wears off (about 15 minutes).
 There are no other risks.

-Coleman DJ, Silverman RH, Rondeau MJ, et al. Evaluation of the posterior chamber, vitreous and retina with ultrasound.
+Coleman DJ, Silverman RH, Lloyd HO, Daly S. Evaluation of the posterior chamber, vitreous and retina with ultrasound.
 In: Tasman W, Jaeger EA, eds.
 Duane's Ophthalmology.
 2013 ed.
-Philadelphia, PA: Lippincott Williams & Wilkins; 2009:vol 3, chap 3.
+Philadelphia, PA: Lippincott Williams & Wilkins; 2013:vol 3, chap 3.

-Fisher YL, Klancnik Jr JM, Rodriguez-Coleman H, et al. Contact B-scan ultrasonography.
-In: Yanoff M, Duker JS, eds.
-Yanoff & Duker: Ophthalmology.
-3rd ed.
-Philadelphia, PA: Elsevier Mosby; 2008:chap 6.7.
+Fisher YL, Klancnik Jr JM, Rodriguez-Coleman H, et al. Contact B-scan ultrasonography In: Yanoff M, Duker JS, eds.
+Ophthalmology.
+4th ed.
+Philadelphia, PA: Elsevier Saunders; 2013:chap 6.5.

 Fisher YL, Nogueira F, Salles D. Diagnostic ophthalmic ultrasonography.
 In: Tasman W, Jaeger EA, eds.
 Duane's Ophthalmology.
 2013 ed.
-Philadelphia, PA: Lippincott Williams & Wilkins; 2012:vol 2, chap 108.
+Philadelphia, PA: Lippincott Williams & Wilkins; 2013:vol 2, chap 108.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.